 Buying a home costs money, plain and simple.
 However, it goes far above and beyond the purchase price of your home.
 You need to consider homeowner’s insurance, utility bills, and ongoing maintenance for years to come.
 Yes, this is off-putting to some.
 It’s a good way to see if you’re ready to buy a home though.
 If you’re not ready to take on the uncertainties of varying elements of homeownership, you’re likely not ready to buy.

-First-time homebuyers tend to fall in love with a home first.
+First-time home buyers tend to fall in love with a home first.
 They see the layout and aesthetics, the fixtures, and the overall design, and they fall head-over-heels for it.
 However, it’s important to consider the location and footprint of your home, too.
-Before you allow yourself to become emotionally invested in a home, ask yourself a couple important question.
+Before you allow yourself to become emotionally invested in a home, ask yourself a couple of important questions.
 Is this a home in which I can see myself starting a family?
 Do I see myself flourishing here and thriving with my neighbors?
 If not – you might want to look at more houses.

 Rental agreements, for the most part, are cut and dried.
 Mortgages, however, are a totally different story.
 Your mortgage is multi-faceted with yards of fine print and legalities that are often difficult to grasp.
 Make sure you do your research and pay attention to the details.
 The infographic below is a great way to learn more about home loans and prepare first-time homebuyers for what’s to come.

-Infographic design by How to Buy a Home with a FHA Loan
+Infographic design by How to Buy a Home with an FHA Loan